EnFlexIT/AgentWorkbench/getting-started.md

 If you have never worked with Eclipse, you should first take the time to read one of the available beginner tutorials in the web.
 Some of them are:

-* The HTMLHelp Center of Eclipse:
+* the HTMLHelp Center of Eclipse:
   [http://help.eclipse.org/oxygen/index.jsp](http://help.eclipse.org/oxygen/index.jsp)
   You will recognize the big tree on the left hand site that gives you an impression of the multitude of tools available under Eclipse.
 The introductory part can be found navigating along _**Workbench User Guide**_ =&gt; _**Getting started**_ =&gt; _**Basic tutorial**_
-* The tutorial site of Lars Vogel \(vogella\) that offers a lot of tutorial in the context of Java, Eclipse, Plugin development and other.
+* the tutorial site of Lars Vogel \(vogella\) that offers a lot of tutorial in the context of Java, Eclipse, Plugin development and other.
 The introduction to the Eclipse IDE \(Integrated Development Environment\) can be found here:
   [http://www.vogella.com/tutorials/Eclipse/article.html](http://www.vogella.com/tutorials/Eclipse/article.html),

 If you prefer a video tutorial, you might like one of these: